 The prestigious legal ranking publication Chambers & Partners has ranked Anna for more than a decade as one of Poland’s finest specialists for equity and debt capital markets and M&A transactions.
 According to recent reports, “Anna Frankowska is a recognised practitioner acting for domestic and international clients on major capital markets transactions and privatisations.
 She advises on ECM and DCM transactions.
 Clients appreciate that ‘she speaks her mind and is very likeable.’”

 Anna Frankowska has been voted by her peers Poland’s Best Lawyer for capital markets in the last four editions of the legal ranking prepared by Rzeczpospolita.
-The most recent edition recognises Anna Frankowska as the leader among the specialists in this area.
+A recent edition recognises Anna Frankowska as the leader among the specialists in this area.
 Competitors praise Anna for her “experience and professionalism in adapting certain solutions applied on more advanced markets to the conditions of the Polish capital market.”
 Also, she has been repeatedly voted one of Poland’s Best Lawyers in the same ranking since 2007.

 She is a member of the Advisory Board of the Strategic Litigation Program of the Helsinki Foundation for Human Rights.